-A history of how today's toilet was developed into one of the most significant inventions of the last 1000 years
+The history of toilet and how it became one of the most significant inventions of the last 1000 years

 ANCIENT WORLD

-Of course the invention of toilet tissue was years ahead and was not available to the Romans.
-Sponge sticks were an excellent way of cleaning, but I do suspect that they were the origin of the phrase “the wrong end of the stick”!
+Of course, the invention of toilet tissue was years ahead and was not available to the Romans, so sponge sticks were an excellent way of cleaning.
+But I do suspect that they were the origin of the phrase 'the wrong end of the stick'!

 The Romans left Britain in 410 AD and their civilisation and legacy of sanitary science went with them.
 Their heritage disappeared and we plunged into the Dark Ages.
 A thousand years unwashed.